ContextMapper/contextmapper.github.io/_docs/tutorials/systematic-service-decomposition.md

 <a target="_blank" href="/img/systematic-service-decomposition-tutorial-generate-new-service-cut.png">![Generate New Service Cut (Context Menu in VS Code)](/img/systematic-service-decomposition-tutorial-generate-new-service-cut.png)</a>

-Note that the graph clustering algorithm that we currently support is non-deterministic, which means that each time you call the generator you may get a different result.
-However, you can generete multiple suggestions by calling the generator multiple times; it always create a new *.cml file containing a new service decomposition for your model:
+Note that depending on the [graph clustering algorithm](#algorithms) (we explain how you can change the algorithm below) you may get a different result each time you call the generator.
+In this case, you can generete multiple suggestions by calling the generator multiple times; it always create a new *.cml file containing a new service decomposition for your model:

 <a target="_blank" href="/img/systematic-service-decomposition-tutorial-multiple-generation-screenshot.png">![Generate Multiple Service Cuts](/img/systematic-service-decomposition-tutorial-multiple-generation-screenshot.png)</a>